 We disagree with the opinion expressed in Nordhausen that "considerations juridical-formal" are prone to "muddle the clarity of the facts".
-We think exactly the opposite: after twelve years of contempt for legal certainty, it is today more needed than ever, to rely on "formal" juridical considerations in order to protect ourselves from temptations that could easily rise in the animus of those who have suffered threats and oppression during these twelve years.
-We have to search for justice, but at the same time we must (1) protect the legal certainty, which is but an aspect of justice itself; and (2) rebuild the State subject to the rule of law, so that both values [justice and security] can be satisfied as much as possible.
-Democracy is certainly a precious good, but the rule of law is like our daily bread, like drinkable water, like the air that we breath.
-Perhaps democracy is precisely this: the only form of government able to guarantee the rule of law.
+We think exactly the opposite: after twelve years of contempt for legal certainty, it is today more needed than ever, to rely on "formal" juridical considerations in order to protect ourselves from temptations that could easily rise in the animus of those who have suffered threats and oppression during these twelve years.O We have to search for justice,

-N Editor's note: This is reasonable.
+&lt;sup>N Editor's note: This is reasonable.
 One may not ask a person like this to judge the juridicity of a decision handed down to him by the highest jurists of his country.
 That the Nazis were mass murderers escaped the notice of some foreign governments for a long time.
 A private citizen subject to the constant totalitarian propaganda and occupying a position of executioner might well be innocent.

-$^{^{\}rm O}$ Editor's note: Clearly, as human being, Radbruch felt the impulse towards revenge.
+$^{\rm O}\,$ Editor's note: Clearly, as human being, Radbruch felt the impulse towards revenge.
 But he kept it in check.